 A Key Performance Indicator (KPI) is a measurable value that demonstrates how effectively a company achieves key business objectives.
 Organizations use KPIs to evaluate their success at reaching targets.
 But how can we know when a KPI is "good"?
 This article is intended to inform you about what constitutes a good KPI.

 A popular acronym that has been used in the management literature dating back to 1981 is SMART.
 The SMART acronym represents five conditions of what is considered a good KPI:

-Timed - It is important to express the value of the KPI in time.
+- Timed - It is important to express the value of the KPI in time.
 Every KPI only has a meaning if one knows the time dimension in which it is realized.
-This can range in days, months, quarters or years.
-The realization and standardization of the KPI therefore has to be time phased.
+This can range in days, months, quarters, or years.
+The realization and standardization of the KPI, therefore, should be time-phased.

 Fulfilling the five conditions will make up for a good KPI, but the process of managing a well grounded KPI requires consistent evaluation and modification where necessary.

 Further information on KPIs